rafiqumsieh0/githubfetcher/README.md

 # Android Github Commit-Fetching App

-This app is a single-activity app that fetches commits from a certain Github repository, and displays them in a List.
+This app is a single-activity app that fetches commits from a certain Github repository (specified in the strings resources), and displays them in a List.
 The app is built using the recommended MVVM architecture pattern along with Room, Retrofit, RxJava, and Dagger.

 ## Dependencies